-- Posting inflammatory messages about your instructor or fellow students; - Using obscene or offensive language online; - Copying or presenting someone else's work as your own; - Adapting information from the Internet without using proper citations or references; - Buying or selling term papers or assignments;
+- Posting inflammatory messages about your instructor or fellow students; - Using obscene or offensive language online; - Copying or presenting someone else's work as your own; - Adapting information from the Internet without using proper citations or references; - Buying or selling term papers or assignments; - Posting or selling course materials to course notes websites; - Having someone else complete your quiz or completing a quiz for/with another student;

-- Posting or selling course materials to course notes websites; - Having someone else complete your quiz or completing a quiz for/with another student; - Stating false claims about lost quiz answers or other assignment submissions; - Threatening or harassing a student or instructor online; - Discriminating against fellow students, instructors, and/or TAs; - Using the course website to promote profit-driven products or services; - Attempting to compromise the security or functionality of the learning management system; - Sharing your username and password; and - Recording lectures without the permission of the instructor.
+- Stating false claims about lost quiz answers or other assignment submissions; - Threatening or harassing a student or instructor online; - Discriminating against fellow students, instructors, and/or TAs; - Using the course website to promote profit-driven products or services; - Attempting to compromise the security or functionality of the learning management system; - Sharing your username and password; and - Recording lectures without the permission of the instructor.

-Submission of Assignments to CrowdMark
+Submission of Assignments

-The Data Analysis Assignment should be submitted electronically via the online CrowdMark.
+The Data Analysis Assignment should be submitted electronically via Gradscope or submitted to the Dropbox.
+Further details will be provided in the course Announcements.